pingcap/blog/2017-05-22-Comparison-between-MySQL-and-TiDB-with-tens-of-millions-of-data-per-day.md

 ## Look for new solutions

 However, with the growth of business, GaeaAD receives more than tens of millions of rows of data per day and the amount multiplies during peak hours.
 Obviously, database has become a bottleneck.
-And at the moment, GAEA’s entire technical framework encounters three problems:
+And at the moment, GAEA's entire technical framework encounters three problems:

 1. The time needed for a single match has increased to over 2 minutes from about 10 seconds.
 The slowest aggregation query, even takes 20 minutes to complete.
 This imposes a serious challenge on timeliness.
-What’s worse, one of the drawbacks of MySQL is the query time increases with the amount of data.
+What's worse, one of the drawbacks of MySQL is the query time increases with the amount of data.
 Therefore, the larger the data volume, the slower the query.

 2. With the accumulation of historical data, the amount of data stored in a single table soon reaches a hundred million rows.
 At that time, the read/write capabilities of the single table are close to its limit.